Mexico accuses Zara, Anthropologie & Patowl of cultural appropriation

 In 2019, the Mexican government accused fashion house Carolina Herrera of cultural appropriation of indigenous patterns and textiles from Mexico in its collection.

+Neither Carolina Herrera nor its parent company, Puig, could be immediately reached for comment.

+In 2019, Herrera’s creative director Wes Gordon reportedly said in a statement in 2019 that the collection “pays tribute to the richness of Mexican culture.”

-Reporting by Ana Isabel Martinez and Sharay Angulo, writing by Laura Gottesdiener, Editing by Chizu Nomiyama
+Reporting by Ana Isabel Martinez and Sharay Angulo; Writing by Laura Gottesdiener; Editing by Chizu Nomiyama and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.